-In spite of adverse weather conditions, delays, diversions and setbacks, the spirits of those gathered for the official opening of Knock Airport in County Mayo could not be dampened.
+Adverse weather conditions, delays, diversions and setbacks could not be dampen the spirit at the official opening of Knock Airport in County Mayo .

 Due to refuelling problems and poor weather conditions, the first inbound plane to Knock Airport from Southend-on-Sea in England was delayed by almost an hour and the second British Air Ferries viscount had to be diverted to Shannon.
 Celtic Air the independent airline planning to operate from Knock is also experiencing licensing and route difficulties.

 Nevertheless, the Bishop of Achonry Dr Thomas Flynn blessed the airport.
 The official opening was conducted by Fianna Fáil leader Charles Haughey who believes that the airport at Knock gives a message,